2mol/pboy/Roadmap.md

 want:

 - release .deb and .rpm packages.
-- static binary
-- refresh if any files move outside of the application.
 - make the utility work without a UI -> import documents using only command-line flags.
 - search functionality -> build a search index based on the content we get from `pdftotext`.
 - send files to a personalized email address, pboy will check and pull that.